Money Lessons and Advice for High School Graduates

 Many of you will be incurring your biggest debt of your life in the next few years, besides a mortgage.
 Yes, I am talking about student loans.
 Because let’s be honest here, most parents just cannot afford to foot the bill anymore.
 Be smart about the amount of money you borrow.
 Keep it to a minimum and DO NOT take that refund!
 It really is not a refund, it is the part of your student loan that is not needed for tuition, room and board, or other school related expenses.

 It is okay to work a part time job while in college!
 In fact, it may be beneficial to your time management skills, you will not have so much time on your hands and you will HAVE to study during your downtime.
+Not only will it help your time management skills, you will have some spending money and you can start paying the interest on any loans that you have to take out.

 This may be hard to hear for some, but you do not have to complete your bachelor’s degree in 4 years.
 I know!
 But….no buts…do it on your terms.
 You want to work your way through college and pay cash, more power to you.
 Take 8 years to finish your degree, that is okay, as long as you are still following your dream.